alump/IdleAlarm/README.md

 - Add countdown update logic to client side warning (by Johannes Tuikkala)
 - Add support for optional close button (by Johannes Tuikkala)
 - Add events to performed at timeout: reload and redirect (by Johannes Tuikkala)
-- Add server side API for additional buttons, and easy API to add redirect and reload buttons
+- Add server side API for additional buttons (eg. redirect and reload), and easy API to add redirect and reload buttons.
+Clicking these button will extend session automatically.
 - Version 0.3.0 was skipped because of reasons™

 ### Version 0.2.0 (2017-03-15)